favrik/gol/README.md

+# GOL
+An implementation of The Game of Life in react.

+## Roadmap
+* Add mouse click seeding
+* Screen size is equal to visible width/height.
+* Stop/Resume generations

+---

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)

 ## Available Scripts